starknet-edu/starknetbook/camp_2/README.md

 Let's interact with our deployed voting contract.

-* Calling contracts refer to interacting with contract functions with the `@view` entrypoint (decorator).
+* Calling contracts refer to interacting with contract functions with the `@view` entry point (decorator).
 Since we are not altering the state of the network, and hence we do not need to pay fees, we do not need to sign the operation.
-* Invoking contracts is interacting with contract functions with the `@external` entrypoint.
+* Invoking contracts is interacting with contract functions with the `@external` entry point.
 We need to sign the transaction and pay the operation fee.

 Let's call our deployed voting contract in the devnet to check if the address `0x69b49c2cc8b16e80e86bfc5b0614a59aa8c9b601569c7b80dde04d3f3151b79` has voting permissions.
-For that we need to inform the network of the address of the contract we are calling, the specific function to call, and the inputs (if any).
+We need to inform the network of:
+1. The address of the contract we call;
+2. The specific function to call; and
+3. The inputs (if any).

 ```Bash
 protostar -p devnet call \